M-o-a-T/diyBMS-code/README.md

 When a programming adapter feeds 5V to a module but doesn't keep it in reset, turning the bypass on is not helpful.

+### Protocol versioning

+The protocol now has a version number, transmitted by the module in the header of its config data chunk.

 ## Future Changes

 ### CRC polynomial

-The main reason for using a polynomial like 0x1021 was that it doesn't have many bits set.
+The main reason for using the CRC polynomial `0x1021` was that it doesn't have many bits set.
 This saves space when you implement it in hardware.

-The problem is that 0x1021 doesn't find many bit errors.
+The problem is that CRC polynomials are not just random bits; some perform better (i.e. they recognize more bit errors, for a given block size) than others.
+Surprise: 0x1021 is definitely no overachiever.

 This can be improved.
 The polynomial 0xBAAD has much better error detection characteristics (4 errors for messages up to 256 bytes).
 You can read a paper with more details [here](http://users.ece.cmu.edu/~koopman/roses/dsn04/koopman04_crc_poly_embedded.pdf).

-Also, we might want to use a 4-bit lookup table instead of looping through each bit.
+Also, we might want to use a 4-bit lookup table (needs only 32 bytes in ROM) instead of looping through each bit.

 ### Fix queues

 There's an open TODO in the controller to use RTOS queues instead of cppQueue.

-### Protocol versioning

-The protocol needs its own version number.
-Just ask the module(s) what they understand.

 ### Support alerts